ddsbook/blog/2014/drafts/making-better-dns-txt-record-lookups-with-rcpp.md

     			RS_MySQL_cloneConParams(RS_DBI_getConnection(conHandle)->conParams));
     }

-Now, we're not working wity MySQL in this post, but that's a fairly familiar tool and provides the framework for us to discuss how we'll be using C/C++,  `Rcpp` & `.Call()` to make DNS calls from R in a much more efficient manner.
+Now, we're not working with MySQL in this post, but that's a fairly familiar tool and provides the framework for us to discuss how we'll be using C/C++,  `Rcpp` & `.Call()` to make DNS calls from R in a much more efficient manner.

 ### Picking A DNS Library

 For folks familiar with DNS, you may be thinking that we're going to build an interface to the trusted old standard `BIND` `libresolv` library.
 While that was an option, we're going to skip with tradition and use the [ldns](http://www.nlnetlabs.nl/projects/ldns/) library from [NLNet Labs](https://twitter.com/NLnetLabs), makers of the `#spiffy` [Unbound](https://twitter.com/NLnetLabs) validating recursive caching resolver (which uses `ldns`).
-Their `ldns` implementation has a simple but also robust API which supports IPv4, IPv6, TSIG, & DNSEC plus is wicked fast, small and can make *synchronous* calls (which makes it easier to do a basic port).
-If you're running Mac OS X, you'll need to either use [homebrew](http://brew.sh/) or [MacPorts](http://www.macports.org/).
+Their `ldns` implementation has a simple but also robust API which supports IPv4, IPv6, TSIG & DNSEC plus is wicked fast, small and can make *synchronous* calls (which makes it easier to do a basic port).
+If you're running Mac OS X, you'll need to either use [Homebrew](http://brew.sh/) or [MacPorts](http://www.macports.org/) or compile the library from source.
 I prefer the former, and used:

     brew install ldns